Skip to main content

 Before you begin, confirm the following:

-• Polarion ALM is installed and running (supported version)
+• Supported Polarion ALM version installed and running

 • You have administrator access to the Polarion server (file system access and Polarion admin role)